IBE160/SG-NextGenCoding/docs/epics.md

 Establish the basic technical infrastructure, deployment pipeline, core security, data handling, and fundamental UI elements.

+**Note on Parallel Work**: Stories 1.2, 1.3, and 1.4 can be worked on in parallel after Story 1.1 is complete.

 <!-- Repeat for each story (M = 1, 2, 3...) within epic N -->

 ### Story 1.1: Initialize Project Structure & Tools